By Sherry Coleman Collins, MS, RD, LD and updated by Caroline Young, MS, RD, LD

 - www.peanutallergyfacts.org - Tips for managing peanut allergies plus expert videos on topics ranging from proper introduction of potentially allergenic foods to young children to managing peanut allergies at school

-- “To Ban or Not To Ban” School Allergy Management Brochure (PDF)
+- “Instead of Peanut Free...Be Allergen Aware” School Allergy Management Brochure (PDF)

 - “Finding the Sweet Spot in the New School Nutrition Regulations” presented at the School Nutrition Association Annual Conference

 - Food Allergy Research and Education (FARE) – the nation’s largest food allergy advocacy organization

 - School Nutrition Foundation’s School Nutrition University Food Allergy Management– (SNA membership not required) five module program for food service employees, in English and Spanish